tmatilai/vagrant-proxyconf/README.md

 vagrant plugin install vagrant-proxyconf
 ```

+See the [wiki](https://github.com/tmatilai/vagrant-proxyconf/wiki) for instructions to install a pre-release version.

 ## Usage

 The plugin hooks itself to all Vagrant commands triggering provisioning (e.g. `vagrant up`, `vagrant provision`, etc.).
 The proxy configurations are written just before provisioners are run.